shrutisaxena0617/Kickstarter-Exploration-and-Prediction/README.md

-# Kickstarter Model and Prediction - Nexus Edge Data Science Challenge
+# Kickstarter Model and Prediction

 ## Description